-The methods used to measure market risks of the Intesa Sanpaolo Group's banking book are (i) VaR, and (ii) sensitivity analysis.
-VaR is calculated as the maximum potential loss in the portfolio's market value that could be recorded over a ten day holding period with a statistical 99 per cent. confidence level (parametric VaR).
-Besides measuring the equity portfolio, VaR is also used to consolidate exposure to financial risks of the various Intesa Sanpaolo Group's companies which perform banking book activities, thereby taking into account diversification benefits.
+VaR is calculated as the maximum potential loss in the portfolio's market value that could be recorded over a 10-day holding period with a 99 per cent. confidence level (parametric VaR).

 Shift sensitivity analysis quantifies the change in value of a financial portfolio resulting from adverse movements in the main risk factors (interest rate, foreign exchange, equity).
-For interest rate risk, an adverse movement is defined as a parallel and uniform shift of ± 100 basis points of the interest rate curve.
-The measurements include an estimate of the prepayment effect and of the risk originated by customer sight loans and deposits, whose features of stability and of partial and delayed reaction to interest rate fluctuations have been studied by analysing a large collection of historical data, obtaining a maturity representation model through equivalent deposits.
-Equity risk sensitivity is measured as the impact of a price shock of ± 10 per cent.
+For interest rate risk, an adverse movement is defined as a parallel and uniform shift of ±100 basis points of the interest rate curve.